Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Empirical Estimation of Transition Probability Matrices

-It can be verified easily that each of the transition probability matrices are aperiodic (and, in fact, ergodic).
-However, consider a time-inhomogenous Markov chain on state-space $\{1,2,3\}$ where the transition matrices arrive in a sequence $``M\pow{1},M\pow{2},M\pow{3},M\pow{1},M\pow{2},M\pow{3},\dots"$.
-Not only is it periodic if the initial state is $1$, \textit{it is guaranteed to eventually become periodic!} \item \textbf{Question of ``Irreducibility".} As mentioned previously, irreducibility \cite[page 85]{meyntweedie} is a fundamental concept to any Markov chain.
-Furthermore, observe from \cite[Theorem 13.0.1]{meyntweedie} that an aperiodic and irreducible Markov chain admits a stationary distribution (defined as in \cite[Chapter 13]{meyntweedie}), a key consequence of which is KAC's theorem \citep[Theorem 10.2.2]{meyntweedie} establishing the finiteness of the return times of every state in a Markov chain.
-However, such notions do not translate to a controlled Markov chain. \item \textbf{Question of ``Mixing".} We already mentioned that an ergodic Markov chain on a finite state space is uniformly mixing geometrically fast.
-However, there exist no such equivalent result for controlled Markov chain.
-Furthermore, a glaring question remains about the speed of mixing of controlled Markov chains.
-Although geometrically fast mixing might be sufficient, it might not be necessary for the estimation of transition probability Matrices.
-Finally, one may wonder how the overall mixing of the controlled Markov chain affect the mixing of the states and the controls. \end{enumerate} Consequently, we make simplifying assumptions that allow us to mitigate the challenges.
-Our first two assumptions address the notions of aperiodicity and irreducibility.
-Informally, we need to ensure that no part of the chain is deterministic in nature, and every state-control pair $(s,l)$ is visited sufficiently often.
-Our first assumption follows. \begin{assumption}~ For all time steps $i$, there exists two constants $\zeta_1$ and $\zeta_2$ and a set $\mathcal{S}_i\subset \statespace\times\Ibb$ such that {\begin{remark} Since we can always discard finitely many samples, our results continue to hold even when the controlled Markov chain satisfies the previous assumptions on all but a finite number of time points.
-However, it would lead to more cumbersome (but very similar) calculations. \end{remark} } \end{assumption} \begin{assumption}[Return Time]~ There exists an integer $T>0$ such that,
+\end{small} It can be verified easily that each of the transition probability matrices is aperiodic (and, in fact, ergodic).
+However, consider a time-inhomogenous Markov chain on state-space $\{1,2,3\}$ where the transition matrices arrive in a sequence $(M\pow{1},M\pow{2},M\pow{3},M\pow{1},M\pow{2},M\pow{3},\dots)$.
+Not only is it periodic if the initial state is $1$, {it is guaranteed to eventually become periodic.} \item \textbf{Question of Irreducibility.} \cite[Theorem 13.0.1]{meyntweedie} show that an aperiodic and irreducible Markov chain admits a stationary distribution, a key consequence of which is Kac's theorem \citep[Theorem 10.2.2]{meyntweedie} establishing the finiteness of the return times of every state in a Markov chain.
+However, such notions do not translate to a controlled Markov chain. \item \textbf{Question of Mixing.} An ergodic Markov chain on a finite state space is uniformly mixing.
+However, no equivalent result exists for controlled Markov chains. \end{enumerate} Our first two assumptions address the questions of aperiodicity and irreducibility by ensuring that no part of the chain is deterministic in nature, and every state-control pair $(s,l)$ is visited sufficiently often. \begin{assumption}~ For all times $i$, there exist constants $\zeta_1$ and $\zeta_2$ and a set $\mathcal{S}_i\subset \statespace\times\Ibb$ such that \end{assumption} {\begin{remark} If the controlled Markov chain satisfies the previous assumptions on all but a finite number of time points, our results continue to hold by discarding data.
+However, it would lead to more cumbersome (but very similar) calculations. \end{remark} }